ng-learn-org/ng-learn-org.github.io/_posts/2013-12-12-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part3.markdown

 ### Scenes from our last chapters
 In our [first chapter][1], we setup our Angular application and define our first module.

-In our [second chapter][2], we defined our first controller and we looked at some angular's magic: scope and bidirectional data binding.
+In our [second chapter][2], we defined our first controller and we looked at some angular\'s magic: scope and bidirectional data binding.

 ### What concepts and practices will be covered in the second part of this workshop?